-Onion chutney recipe without vinegar and sugar?!
-Really?!
-Yes, really 😊 The natural sweetness of caramelized onions, the tanginess from tamarind, and the spice from red chilies make this chutney super delicious and healthy.
+This homemade onion chutney recipe has the natural sweetness of the caramelised onions, the spicy kick of the chilies, and the tamarind tartness, making it such a delicious condiment to have!
 Serve it as a dip or a spread in your sandwich.
 It will be a perfect accompaniment to your cheese board.

 Jump to: